 This house has served as residence, office, reception site, and world embassy for every U.S. president since John Adams.
-The White House is the only private residence of a head of state that has opened its doors to the public for tours, free of charge, a practice that Thomas Jefferson inaugurated.
+The White House is the only private residence of a head of state in the world that opens regularly to the public, free of charge, a practice that Thomas Jefferson inaugurated.

 Additions over the years have included the South Portico in 1824, the North Portico in 1829, and electricity in 1891, during Benjamin Harrison’s presidency.
 In 1902, repairs and refurnishing of the White House cost nearly $500,000.
 No other great change took place until Harry Truman’s presidency, when the interior was completely renovated after the leg of Margaret Truman’s piano cut through the dining room ceiling.
 The Trumans lived at Blair House across the street for nearly 4 years while the White House interior was shored up with steel girders and concrete.